dnguyengithub/MultitaskAIS/README.md

 # MultitaskAIS

-#### We moved!!!.
-Please see https://github.com/CIA-Oceanix/GeoTrackNet for the lastest verion.
+#### We have moved!!!.
+Check out https://github.com/CIA-Oceanix/GeoTrackNet for the lastest verion.